 The benefits include a longer-lasting effect.
 And at least one filler offers semi-permanent filling of lines and creases.
 Remember, products with longer-lasting effects are more likely to cause side effects.
 And when not used correctly, synthetic wrinkle fillers may cause disfigurement.

 Scientists made the first wrinkle fillers from a purified form of collagen extracted mostly from cows.
 Although it worked well and offered a natural-looking fill, the results didn’t last long.
 Most collagen injections began to break down as early as 1 month after treatment.
 Because these wrinkle fillers were made from an animal source, they also had a higher rate of allergic reaction and required allergy testing beforehand.

-Side effects of collagen injections include some risk of allergic reaction (mostly for those still using cow sources), as well as bruising and redness at the site of the injection.
+Side effects of collagen injections include some risk of an allergic reaction (mostly for those still using cow sources), as well as bruising and redness at the site of the injection.